 To broaden access and encourage community curation, Biology is "open source" licensed under a Creative Commons Attribution (CC-BY) license.
 The scientific community is invited to submit examples, emerging research, and other feedback to enhance and strengthen the material and keep it current and relevant for today's students.
-Submit your suggestions to info@openstaxcollege.org, and check in on edition status, alternate versions, errata, and news on the StaxDash at http://openstaxcollege.org.
+You can submit your suggestions to info@openstaxcollege.org.